OmgImAlexis/upcast/README.md

 Usage
 -----

-In Node.js or using Component, you can include Upcast in your script by using require:
+In Node.js you can include Upcast in your script by using require:

 ```js
 const upcast = require('upcast');